Historic Everett — Research Director

 Everett Public Works

-Start with the files at 3200 Cedar Street (normal business hours, Public Works web site).
-Sign in at the desk, then go into their back room where they have a microfiche viewer and free printer.
+Start with the files at 3200 Cedar Street, 2nd floor (normal business hours, Public Works web site).
+Tell the clerk at the counter you want to see permit records at the microfiche viewer.
+They will pull the microfishe for you and let you browse through them, and you can make copies (for free) on their printer.
 For many houses built before 1909, these may be the only public records available.
 (The county courthouse burned in 1909, and we lost a lot of valuable records.)

 You may discover: builder of the house (often the owner), when water was first turned on, additions and remodeling permits, sewer work, fire repair, roofing, etc. Finding the owner is the key item, which may be on the first water permit.